 China and five central and eastern European countries co-launched a ‘China-Central and Eastern European e-commerce cooperation mechanism’ in June 2021, deepening multilateral dialogue on e-commerce trade promotion and regulatory alignment.
 A similar mechanism was created between China and five Central Asian countries in 2022.

 Localities are urged to engage in ‘silk road e-commerce’ cooperation schemes.
-Conferences were held in Hebei, Shaanxi, Zhejiang, Guangxi and Fujiang in 2021 to help guide provincial officials.
+Conferences held in Hebei, Shaanxi, Zhejiang, Guangxi and Fujiang in 2021 have helped guide provincial officials.
 Meanwhile, ‘online classrooms’ went live for authorities and e-commerce traders from partner countries with content covering major sectoral trends, regulatory hotspots, innovative practices, as well as useful toolkits.
 Live streaming has become a popular way of promoting local goods and exchanging market information.

 bringing in goods via CBEC